-Grilling is often associated with charcoal and smoky flavor, but it’s also a method of cooking by direct heat.
-You can grill in a conventional oven by using the broiler.
-Two important steps are preparing the chicken for optimal moistness and replicating the grill environment in the oven.
+Grilling is often associated with charcoal and smoky flavor, but it's also a method of cooking by direct heat.
+You can convert a grill recipe to the oven by using the broiler.
+Prepare the chicken for optimal moistness for the best grilled chicken in the oven.

 Prepare Ahead of Time

 Chicken is a nutrient-rich lean protein, but cooking lean meat with the high temperature of grilling or broiling can result in a dry, tough piece of poultry.
-You can solve the problem by using a marinade or brining solution.
+You can solve the problem by using a marinade or brining solution before making grilled chicken in the oven.

-Marinate or brine the chicken for at least two hours or up to 24 hours, keeping it in the refrigerator the entire time.
+Utah State University Cooperative Extension recommends marinating or brining the chicken for at least two hours or up to 24 hours, keeping it in the refrigerator the entire time.
 Don't use a metal container; instead, go with self-sealing bags or plastic or glass containers.

 Removing the skin allows the chicken to get the most benefit from a marinade or brine.
 It also makes for a healthier meal because the skin contains fat and calories.
-For example, a 3-ounce chicken breast with the skin has 6 grams more fat and 44 extra calories compared to a piece without skin.
+For example, a 3-ounce chicken breast with the skin has 6 grams more fat and 44 extra calories compared to a piece without skin, according to USDA FoodData Central.
+So when you're making grilled chicken breast in the oven, go for the leaner option.

 Removing the skin is also safer, because it can burn or catch on fire when cooked close to the heat.
 If you leave the skin on, pierce it several times with a fork.

-Marinades consist of three basic ingredients: oil; an acid such as vinegar, lemon juice, wine or yogurt; and spices or other seasonings.
 As a general guideline, use about three parts of oil to one part acid.
 The acid breaks down protein, which tenderizes the chicken and lets more of the oil get into the meat.
-Then the oil keeps it moist during grilling.
+Then the oil keeps it moist during grilling, so it's the best way to cook chicken breast in the oven.

 A brining solution accomplishes the same thing, but it's a mixture of 3 tablespoons of salt for every quart of water.
 You can also add a sweetener or seasonings.
 As salt from the brine gets into the meat, it breaks down protein, which allows water to get in for moistness.